sap-tutorials/community/tutorials/community-tour/community-tour.md

 >If you ask a question, please mark an answer as an accepted solution to your question.
 This gives weight to the answer and helps others identify a solution for their problem quicker.
 It also provides meaningful feedback and recognition to the person who took the time to provide an answer.
 Remember to thank them as well!

 When community members answer one of your questions, you can choose the answer you think are the most useful, helpful, or accurate and mark them as a solution.
-While it is possible for `Active Contributors`, `Product and Topic Experts`, and `Global Moderators` to accept a solution, the best practice is for the question author to accept a solution because the author can test and verify the proposed solution.
+While it is possible for `Product and Topic Experts`, and `Community Managers` to accept a solution, the best practice is for the question author to accept a solution because the author can test and verify the proposed solution.

 To **accept** an answer to a question: